roguetrainer/quantum-game-of-life/README.md

 Where:
 - **(bᵢ + bᵢ†)** is the state flip operator, mapped to Pauli X
 - **Nᵢ⁽ᵏ⁾** are neighbor counting projectors that equal 1 when site i has exactly k alive neighbors

+See also: more detail on [the Hamiltonian](./docs/QGL-HAMILTONIAN.md), which is a [spin-chain](https://en.wikipedia.org/wiki/Spin_chain) Hamiltonian that is engineered to simulate a reversible cellular automaton rule, which mimics the complexity of Conway's Game of Life (GoL) over a continuous quantum evolution.

 ## Key Operator Mappings